 - Children with SEND are identified as early as possible at Thorn Grove.
 Initial identification is usually through comments or concerns brought by parents, or school staff working directly with the child.
 These concerns may be based on a pupil’s general wellbeing, emotional or behavioural presentation, their progress compared to peers, or their profile against recognised characteristics of specific forms of SEND.
 Early identification is paramount, and therefore school staff can monitor the children’s progress carefully on a termly basis through regular pupil progress meetings, led by the Headteacher.

 - Concerns are initially raised with the School SENDCo who would discuss them with those working with the pupil.
-The class teacher would then have an initial meeting with the pupil’s family and the pupil themselves, focusing on the desired outcomes for the child, the provision needed to enable the child to reach those outcomes.
+The class teacher would then have an initial meeting with the pupil’s family/carers and the pupil themselves, before liaising with the SENDco to plan provision to achieve the intended outcomes for the pupil.
 Depending on the level of the child’s needs the decision might be made to offer class based support approaches e.g. help for the teacher to support differentiation for the pupil, or a package of out of class interventions may be offered.
 Pupils with the highest level of need may be referred to other agencies for further advice and support.
 The SENDCo keeps a register of pupils requiring additional support to monitor progress and to plan for provision across the school.

-- There are a variety of assessments within school including reading, writing, maths, motor skills, speech & language therapy (SALT) etc.
+- There are a huge variety of assessments accessible through school, such as reading, writing, maths, motor skills, speech & language therapy (SaLT) etc.

 - Multi-agency meetings enable professionals to discuss individual cases.

-- We have good relationships with outside agencies who can offer specialised help, support and advice.
+- We have excellent relationships with outside agencies who can offer specialised help, support and advice.

 - Thorn Grove was re-awarded its Inclusion Quality Mark in April 2022, with Centre of Excellence status.
-We are a very inclusive environment that caters from a wide variety of learning, emotional/ behavioural/social and physical needs.
+We are a very inclusive environment that caters for a wide variety of learning, emotional/ behavioural/social and physical needs.

 Who should I talk to if I think my child needs extra help?

 - If you have concerns about any aspect of your child’s education the first port of call should be the class teacher.
 Class teachers are usually available at the end of the day and are happy to make appointments if you require a longer discussion.
 The class teacher may consult other staff members involved with your child, such as the class Teaching Assistant (TA) or SENDCo (Mrs Arnold – 0161 546 7594 or email firstname.lastname@example.org).

 TEACHING, LEARNING AND SUPPORT.